Convidicea Vaccine (Ad5-nCoV) Description

 On August 11, 2020, China granted its first COVID-19 vaccine patent, according to the National Intellectual Property Administration.
 The patent was submitted for application on March 18, 2020.

 SCMP reported on September 2, 2020, “The company is currently driving the international multi-center phase three clinical trial for Ad5-nCoV and plans to conduct the clinical trial for Ad5-nCoV in several countries,” it said in the statement.
-It plans to recruit 40,000 volunteers in countries including Russia, Saudi Arabia, Pakistan, and Mexico.
+In addition, it plans to recruit 40,000 volunteers in countries including Russia, Saudi Arabia, Pakistan, and Mexico.

-On September 21, 2020, Petrovax announced it would produce more than 4 million doses of the vaccine per month in 2020 at its Moscow Region facilities.
+On September 21, 2020, Petrovax announced it would produce more than 4 million vaccine doses per month in 2020 at its Moscow Region facilities.
 Vaccine production can be increased to 10 million doses per month in 2021 due to the planned production capacity expansion.
-As a Russian vaccine manufacturer, Petrovax will have exclusive rights to supply it in Russia and the CIS countries.
+Petrovax will have exclusive rights to supply it in Russia and the CIS countries as a Russian vaccine manufacturer.

 Dr. Xuefeng Yu, Chairman, and CEO of CanSinoBIO, stated in a press release issued on November 7, 2020: “Launching the clinical study of Ad5-nCoV in Mexico, represents another milestone of CanSinoBIO.
 We are delighted to collaborate with EPIC and the authorities that make this initial clinical study conducted in Mexico possible.
 Hopefully, we could see the outcome of the study very soon and contributes to the pandemic fight in Mexico.”